Section 7-503: Document Of Title To Goods Defeated In Certain Cases

 [Text of section applicable as provided by 2013, 30, Sec.
 116.]

-Section 7-503.
-(1) A document of title confers no right in goods against a person who before issuance of the document had a legal interest or a perfected security interest in them and who neither
+Section 7-503. (a) A document of title confers no right in goods against a person that before issuance of the document had a legal interest or a perfected security interest in the goods and that did not:

-(b) acquiesced in the procurement by the bailor or his nominee of any document of title.
+(2) acquiesce in the procurement by the bailor or its nominee of any document.

-(2) Title to goods based upon an unaccepted delivery order is subject to the rights of anyone to whom a negotiable warehouse receipt or bill of lading covering the goods has been duly negotiated.
-Such a title may be defeated under the next section to the same extent as the rights of the issuer or a transferee from the issuer.
+(b) Title to goods based upon an unaccepted delivery order is subject to the rights of any person to which a negotiable warehouse receipt or bill of lading covering the goods has been duly negotiated.
+That title may be defeated under section 7-504 to the same extent as the rights of the issuer or a transferee from the issuer.

-(3) Title to goods based upon a bill of lading issued to a freight forwarder is subject to the rights of anyone to whom a bill issued by the freight forwarder is duly negotiated; but delivery by the carrier in accordance with Part 4 of this Article pursuant to its own bill of lading discharges the carrier's obligation to deliver.
+(c) Title to goods based upon a bill of lading issued to a freight forwarder is subject to the rights of any person to which a bill issued by the freight forwarder is duly negotiated.
+However, delivery by the carrier in accordance with part 4 of this article pursuant to its own bill of lading discharges the carrier's obligation to deliver.